trailblazer/reform/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your Gemfile:

     gem 'reform'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install reform

-## Usage

-TODO: Write usage instructions here

-## Contributing
+## Features

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+* validations per form, not per model
+* restricting input per form - no strong_parameters/attr_accessible or whatever.